ashleysally00/visualizing-gender-pay-gap/README.md

 Why we used it: It allows us to visualize the gender wage gap over time by plotting the data for different countries.

 This project uses the Gender Economic Inequality Dataset from Kaggle.
-You can find the dataset, along with further details, and a more in-depth analysis of the data, by author **Willian Oliveira Gibin**, here: [Gender Economic Inequality Dataset – Kaggle](https://www.kaggle.com/datasets/willianoliveiragibin/gender-economic-inequality).
+You can find the dataset, along with further details, and a more in-depth analysis of this data across the world, by author **Willian Oliveira Gibin**, here: [Gender Economic Inequality Dataset – Kaggle](https://www.kaggle.com/datasets/willianoliveiragibin/gender-economic-inequality).